-Once known as “The Little Zoo That Could” in a documentary series on Animal Planet, the Alabama Gulf Coast Zoo is far from that now.
+Once known as “The Little Zoo That Could” in a documentary series on Animal Planet, the Alabama Gulf Coast Zoo is far from that.
 After going through two hurricanes, this zoo has managed to stay alive and well with dedicated employees and brilliant people who care about the zoo.
 The zoo had to be rebuilt from the ground up, and though they are still working on getting it in tip-top shape, the 199 species, 31 sub-species, and eight endangered species are doing quite well.
-It’s located six miles from the beach and is tucked away just off the main highway and includes Alabama’s first certified green restaurant.
+It’s six miles from the beach, tucked away just off the main highway, and includes Alabama’s first certified green restaurant.
 Be sure to scroll down to see my special animal encounter with the kangaroos.

 Alabama Gulf Coast Zoo Kangaroo Encounter

 Have you ever had a kangaroo encounter at a zoo or any other animal encounter?
 If so, you know how special they are.
-When I read that we were going to have an encounter with kangaroos, I was all in, and it was my number one pick on the list.
-To be able to touch and hold them is really all I wanted.
+When I read that we would have an encounter with kangaroos, I was all in, and it was my number one pick on the list.
+To be able to touch and hold them is all I wanted.
 I sincerely met a new friend today.

-The three young red kangaroos that we saw today are all orphans for one reason or another.
+The three young red kangaroos we saw today are all orphans for one reason or another.

 Once you pay to enter the zoo, an extra cost for a Kangaroo Encounter at the Gulf Coast Zoo is $19.95 per person — and worth it.
 You won’t be able to hold one of the kangaroos as she is, but you will in their pouch like I got to do.